ivanov/yippee-cahier/doc/design.rst

 What's wrong with the notebook?
 *******************************

-Using model–view–controller (MVC) terminology, the Jupyter notebook interface welds a **view** to the **model**.
-Yippee-cahier further decouples portions of the notebook, allowing for partial selective views of the model.
+Using model–view–controller (MVC) terminology, the Jupyter notebook welds a **view** to the **model**.
+The interface (the view) is a facsimile of the `.ipynb` document (the model).
+Changes from user input apply to both the view and the model in lockstep.
+Yippee-cahier relaxes this coupling, allowing, for example, partial selective views of the model.

 *********
 Use-cases